'Gravity' highlights personal adversity in deep space journey

-LOS ANGELES (Reuters) - Watching an astronaut tumbling into the void of deep space might make a mere mortal’s own adversities seem rather small.
+LOS ANGELES, Oct 1 (Reuters) - Watching an astronaut tumbling into the void of deep space might make a mere mortal’s own adversities seem rather small.

 But “Gravity,” a drama starring Sandra Bullock and showing in U.S. theaters on Friday, was born out of the setbacks suffered by one man in the midst of the last recession: its director and co-writer, Alfonso Cuaron.